 The Gingrich plan would also totally exempt from taxation long-term capital gains, dividends and interest, which would provide a permanent tax holiday for those Americans who earn most of their income from revenue-generating stocks and bonds, including many retirees.
 Besides the well-to-do, that would be a huge boost for the retirement incomes of the half of the Baby Boom generation with substantial savings in their 401(k) plans, since they will most likely be converting them to dividend- and interest-bearing investments.
 The other half of the baby boom generation without substantial savings, on the other hand, would not benefit from the plan since the current tax rate on Social Security earnings already is 15 percent.

 Flat tax advocates cheered Gingrich’s plan.
-“A flatter tax system is where the winds of tax reform are moving,” said an enthusiastic Scott Hodge, president of the Tax Foundation.
+“A flatter tax system is where the winds of tax reform are moving,” said an enthusiastic Scott Hodge, president of the right-leaning Tax Foundation.
 “The binding theme we are seeing in all of these plans—Bowles- Simpson, Wyden-Coates, Dave Camp, Rick Perry, 9-9-9, and now Gingrich—is a move toward a flatter base with fewer deductions, exemptions, and loopholes and lower rates.”
 (He was referring to plans proposed by the Bowles-Simpson presidential fiscal commission, Sens.
 Ron Wyden, D-Ore., and Daniel Coats Jr., R-Ind., and House Ways and Means Committee Chairman Dave Camp, R-Mich.)

 How well this approach will sell in the general election, should Gingrich or another flat tax advocate get the nod, remains to be seen.
 The same ABC News/Washington Post poll that found enthusiasm for the flat tax among conservative voters showed the American people narrowly opposed the entire concept by a 47 percent to 48 percent margin.
 That was almost the identical response to a similar question asked in the mid-1990s.